TheresaLui/SelfHelpContent_v2/articles/microsoft.adfs/adfs-invalid-issuerid-regex.md

 # Sign-In issues into Azure AD with AD FS due to improper IssuerID claim rule

-## What is the issue?
 We have detected sign-in issues for one or more of your federated domains.
 This is occurring due to a misconfiguration on your federation trust with Azure AD.

-## How do I fix the issue?
+Please take a look at the following recommendations on resolving this issue.

 ### Recommended solution
 We recommend using [Azure AD Connect](https://docs.microsoft.com/azure/active-directory/connect/active-directory-aadconnect) to easily resolve this issue.
 Azure AD Connect provides a way that you can reset the federation trust between Azure AD and AD FS.
 The following article will guide you through resetting your federation trust: [Repair the federation trust between Azure AD and AD FS](https://docs.microsoft.com/azure/active-directory/connect/active-directory-aadconnect-federation-management)